thatvirtualboy/thatvirtualboy.github.io/_pages/echodots.md

 - Access premium alternate app icons

 ###### When do Echos get refilled?
 Echos refill every Sunday.
-Players can expect 3 echos added to their current balance; *Echodots+* players get 7.
+Players can expect 3 Echos added to their current balance; *Echodots+* players get 7.
 Gameplay during the week is required to be eligable (i.e., players gotta play!)
 Additional Echos can be purchased any time.

 ###### Do Echos stack?
 Yes.
 Echos can be accumulated through In-App Purchases and weekly refills.